JoKerDii/m6A-seq-analysis-protocol/docs/M1_Data_Preprocessing/Hisat2.md

 # HISAT2

 [HISAT2](http://daehwankimlab.github.io/hisat2/manual/) is a fast and sensitive alignment program for mapping next-generation sequencing reads to reference genome(s) [1,2].
+We are going to use this tool to align the reads to hg19 genome, HHV8 genome, and mm10 genome, respectively.